Conflict Avoidance in Social Navigation -- a Survey: Taxonomy

 \subsection{Additional Concepts}

-There are some additional concepts that are worth mentioning, but which we decided to exclude from explicit inclusion in our taxonomy.
+There are some additional concepts that are worth mentioning, but which we decided to exclude from our taxonomy.
+Here we list these concepts and explain why they are not included in the taxonomy.
 As research and discussion on social navigation progresses, this taxonomy could be extended to include these attributes.

-First, one seemingly-important factor to consider in the taxonomy is \textbf{collision type}.
-When referring to collisions, the majority of work mention head-on collisions or side collisions, while rear-end collisions are the least commonly investigated type.
-In the papers presented in this survey, there is not a single work that explicitly discusses only one type of collision; rather there are several papers that propose ways to categorize collisions according to the required response from pedestrians and / or the robot. \citet{reynolds1999steering} defines two types of collisions: unaligned collision avoidance and separation.
-Unaligned collision avoidance is a behavior that \emph{``tries to keep characters which are moving in arbitrary directions from running into each other."} Separation is similar to rear-end collision and refers to a simpler form of movement: ``Separation steering behavior gives a character the ability to maintain a certain separation distance from others nearby.'' \citet{mavrogiannis2018social} discuss the point in space and time where agents collide and call this point ``entanglement.''
-This concept raises an additional question about the concrete implementation of this collision point - what's considered close enough to be an entanglement in a social context (e.g., \citet{mavrogiannis2019effects} segmented their experiments with $d \leq 1$ meter between the robot and the human).
-Thus, while it is simple to classify the direction of a collision, it is more challenging to define properly the minimal requirements of an encounter to be considered a collision.
+One seemingly-important factor to consider in the taxonomy is \textbf{collision type}.
+When referring to collisions, most papers describe head-on collisions or side-on collisions, with rear-end collisions as the least commonly investigated type.
+Among the papers in this survey, none explicitly discuss only one type of collision.
+There are several papers that propose ways to categorize collisions according to the required response from pedestrians and / or the robot. \citet{reynolds1999steering} defines two types of collisions: unaligned collision avoidance and separation.
+Unaligned collision avoidance is a behavior that \emph{``tries to keep characters which are moving in arbitrary directions from running into each other \citep{reynolds1999steering}."} Separation is similar to a rear-end collision and refers to a simpler form of movement: \emph{``Separation steering behavior gives a character the ability to maintain a certain separation distance from others nearby\citep{reynolds1999steering}.''} \citet{mavrogiannis2018social} discuss the point in space and time where agents collide, calling this point ``entanglement.''
+This concept raises an additional question about the concrete implementation of this collision point --- what is considered close enough to be an entanglement in a social context?
+For example, \citet{mavrogiannis2019effects} utilized a minimum distance of $d \leq 1$ meter between the robot and the human.
+While it is simple to classify the direction of a collision, it is more challenging to define properly the minimal requirements of an encounter to be considered a collision.
 Is entering a person's personal space a collision?
-Is brushing against a leg?
+Is brushing against their leg?
 Overall, the definition for collision varies between researchers and may be a parameter that can be adjusted.